 Uma Racing Styles

-There are four different styles in the game.
+There are five different styles in the game, if we count Runaway.
 These mostly dictate what parts of the race your uma tries the hardest in.
 Here’s a quick overview of their performance in each part:

 For exact numbers, see the Phase Multipliers section below.

 Since the styles all base their position off the 1st uma, the better the uma in 1st is, the faster everyone else will run, dictating the pace.
 The better they are, the less likely Pace Down is, and the more Stamina is needed to finish the race.
-There are two exceptions:
+There’s one exception:

-- No Front Runner in the race.
-In this case, the Pace Chaser who takes 1st will ignore Position Keep and start acting like a Front Runner, with everyone else basing their positions off them.
+- No Front Runner in the race, or the Front Runner is too bad to lead.
+In this case, a random Pace Chaser will ignore Position Keep and start acting like a Front Runner, with everyone else basing their positions off them.
 If there are no Pace Chasers too, then a Late Surger, etc. They’ll use their normal multipliers, so when there’s no Front Runner in the race, Pace Chasers become very scary.

 If this is hard to imagine, I made a quick video showing how it works, with the most cutting edge graphics available: https://www.youtube.com/watch?v=co09NS3BklI